pihu26112005/ipr/README.md

 # Full Stack User Management System

-A full-stack web application to manage users in a social-like system with features like
+A full-stack web application to manage users in a social-like system.
 ---

 ## Tech Stack